EOR

 1. Can background checks be conducted on contractors and freelancers in India?

 Yes.
-Employers can run checks on contractors and freelancers, but written consent is mandatory before proceeding.
-Conducting checks without consent may lead to legal consequences under Indian data protection laws.
+Employers can run checks on contractors and freelancers, but written consent should always be obtained before proceeding it is a critical safeguard and best practice under India's data protection framework.
+Conducting checks without consent may lead to legal consequences.

 2. What types of background checks do businesses run on Indian employees and contractors?